-Lauren Drain Poses At The Beach While Clad In Tiny Red Bikini
+Lauren Drain Poses At The Beach While Clad In Tiny Black & Red Bikini

-Lauren Drain flaunted her bombshell body on Instagram while clad in a tiny red bikini.
+Lauren Drain flaunted her bombshell body on Instagram while clad in a tiny black and red bikini.
 The sizzling shot captured “The World’s Sexiest Nurse” having some fun in the sun.

 Drain was posed in the center of the snapshot and wore a mega-watt smile on her face.
-The fitness coach posed on wet, glistening sand, and at her back was a sparkly blue ocean with a single wave crashing on the shore.
+The fitness coach posed on wet, glistening sand, and at her back was a sparkling blue ocean with a single wave crashing on the shore.
 It looked like a great day to soak up some rays, and sunlight spilled over her sculpted body.

-Drain kicked her right hip out to the side and faced her chest toward the camera.
-She bent both arms at the elbow and gathered up a few strands of hair in each hand.
+Drain kicked her right hip out to the side and put her chest toward the camera.
+She bent both arms at the elbow and had her hands resting near her hair.
 The social media star opted to rock a skimpy suit that showed off her killer curves.

-The top of the suit boasted a deep red fabric and tiny cups that were spaced far apart on her chest.
+The top of the suit boasted a deep red material and tiny cups that were spaced far apart on her chest.
 The suit was lined with black, lace fabric that added another flirty element to its sexy design.
-It had thin, halterneck straps that tied around her neck and left her shoulders and arms bare.
+It had thin, halter-style straps that tied around her neck and left her shoulders and arms bare.

-The model showed off her taut tummy and rocked pair of skimpy bottoms that were worn on her lower half.
-The front of the piece was decorated with black lace while the sides were red and boasted a double set of strings that stretched beneath her hips.
+The model showed off her taut tummy and rocked pair of skimpy bottoms on her lower half.
+The front of the piece was decorated with black lace while the sides were red and boasted a double set of straps that stretched around her hips.
 The high-cut design also allowed Drain to show off her shapely thighs.

-The fitness coach pulled her long, blond tresses out of her face and wore a pair of black sunglasses that acted as a headband.
-She wore a silver necklace on her collar and a pair of dangly earrings to add some bling to her beachside look.
-Drain also rocked a purple pedicure on her toes.
+The fitness coach pulled her long, blond tresses out of her face and sported a pair of black sunglasses that acted as a headband.
+She wore a silver necklace and a pair of dangly earrings to add some bling to her beachside look.
+Drain also rocked a dark-colored pedicure.

 In the caption of the post, she reminded fans that there are only a few days left to join her upcoming fitness challenge that kicks off on Sunday.